benjamindkilleen/lsda/docs/rcc_guide.md

 ### You should note:

 1. This script requires storing your CNetID password in plaintext on your machine, which is a minor security risk if your disk is not encrypted.
-If you would rather enter your password each time, remove lines 3 and 4 from the script.
 2. This security concern is somewhated mitigated by 2FA (yay!), which still requires you to confirm the login using your phone or other secondary device (ugh).
 The script will wait while you do this.